Velocity MSC Partners with Vistar Media for Programmatic Supply-Side Platform (SSP) Expanding Digital Out of Home Inventory

 "This partnership with Vistar significantly increases Velocity's customer base and broadens Vistar's market access.
 Agencies are looking for ease of buying and flexible buying opportunities that programmatic systems allow.
 We are happy to expand their options with Velocity's impressive portfolio that spans many high-impact media markets," said Greg Kiley, Chairman and CEO of Velocity.

-With Velocity's DOOH opportunities, Vistar customers will now have access to:
+With Velocity's DOOH opportunities, Vistar customers will now have access to these 1,000 additional screens in the following networks:

 - Grocery Network: 170 screens in upscale Manhattan grocery stores at checkout